 While gaining extensive experience in finance, stockbroking, and agricultural data research, I've been dubbed a "Germanophile through gritted teeth" by my wife.
 From football icons to political leaders, I've covered a vast spectrum during almost three decades in Germany.
 I've had the privilege of witnessing unforgettable moments at German stadiums.

 Beyond my family, I have a passion for cricket and worked as Head of Media and Communications for the European Cricket Network.
 As Munich Cricket Club's record run scorer, I co-founded the MCC Website and captained the club for many years.
 I've also ventured into cricket commentary for Eurosport in German and captained Bayern against the prestigious MCC (Marylebone Cricket Club) of Lords.

 While my golf game has significantly regressed from my youth, I still enjoy the occasional round.
 Sadly, the four handicap I once boasted is now a distant memory.

-Following Brexit, I decided to become a German citizen and might find it increasingly difficult to leave.
-But I promise to move back to England just as soon as "The Three Lions" win that elusive World Cup and/or Plymouth Argyle reach the Premier League.
-It surely will not be long now....
+With Brexit prompting me to apply for German citizenship after over two decades in the country, I find it increasingly challenging to leave Germany.
+However, I promise to return to England as soon as "The Three Lions" secure that elusive World Cup trophy and/or Plymouth Argyle reach the Premier League.
+It's only a matter of time.